OVARIAN CYST OVERVIEW

 Evaluation and management of ruptured ovarian cyst

-Management of pregnant women undergoing nonobstetric surgery
+Management of the pregnant patient undergoing nonobstetric surgery

 Oophorectomy and ovarian cystectomy